RyuuXS/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## When is a door not a door?
+When it's ajar.